 New year new career?
-As we approach National Apprenticeship Week 2021, we invite you to be inspired by our apprentices and graduate trainees by reading their stories as our first blog post of the year celebrates their achievements.
+As we approach National Apprenticeship Week 2023, we invite you to be inspired by our apprentices and graduate trainees by reading their stories as we celebrate their achievements.
 We’re also delighted to include a brief update from a previous blog interviewee who began her career as an apprentice in construction in 2016 and is now a M&E Manager and STEM ambassador, Georgina Cox of Mace Group.

 “At Focus SB we have employed our first apprentice, have widened our own in-house graduate scheme and we have built links with local schools, colleges and universities.
 I personally have become an Enterprise Adviser and sacrifice some of my time to build relationships with local educators but we all need to do more if we want this valuable asset to remain.”

 The Enterprise Adviser role has now been picked up by Jo Cloute and real progress has been made in fostering those relationships.

 We were extremely proud to win the Manufacturing Apprenticeship/Training Scheme Award at Insider's Made in the South East Awards ceremony in November 2022.

 SIGTA Ltd group training association which has been running since 1964 has worked with Focus SB for some years providing training and is a not for profit company with charitable status based in Brighton.